philippgille/serve/README.md

     - Put the binary into a directory that's on your `PATH`
         - For example `$HOME/bin` or `/usr/local/bin` on Linux
     - Add the directory where you put the binary to the `PATH`
-    - Create an alias for the binary in your shell's profile (no need to rename the binary in this case)
+    - Create an alias for the binary in your shell's profile
+        - (No need to rename the binary in this case)
+    - Create a function that calls the binary in your shell's profile
+        - (No need to rename the binary in this case)
+        - Has the advantage (over aliases) that it can be used in scripts

 > Note: Most Windows folks don't know this, but PowerShell has a profile, too:
 > Just examine the environment variable `$profile` to see the file's path.
 > Example: `C:\Users\John\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`

 Use
 ---